VDA5050/VDA5050/VDA5050_EN.md

 The matching of maximum field lengths, string lengths or value ranges is up to the integrator.

-For ease of integration, mobile robot vendors shall supply a mobile robot factsheet that is detailed in [Factsheet](#710-implementation-of-the-factsheet-message).
+For ease of integration, mobile robot vendors shall supply a mobile robot factsheet that is detailed in Section [7.10 Implementation of the factsheet message](#710-implementation-of-the-factsheet-message).

 ### 7.1.3 Notation of fields, topics and enumerations